HZooly/HZooly/README.md

 💫 I build projects with [@pulsardev](https://github.com/pulsardev), like [Vue Tour](https://github.com/pulsardev/vue-tour) and [Freatle](https://freatle.com/en).

-📊 I work with Angular, Vue, React (with Gatsby) and CSS libraries like Tailwind.
+📊 I work with Angular, Vue and CSS libraries like Tailwind.

 💼 I'm available for freelance missions so don't hesitate to contact me!